dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q15.md

 # BEGIN PROB

-(1 point) This problem is a continuation of the previous problem, using the same survey results.
+This problem is a continuation of the previous problem, using the same survey results.

 After making predictions for various individuals based on their answers